 Well I never knew til I owned one (and I never owned one before), so I thought I’d take a brief diversion to explain.
-If you know this stuff, skip it!

 The ETX sits in a fork mount, consisting of two plastic arms attached to the base, that is controlled electronically by a computer system that Meade call “Autostar”.
 The computer moves the tube in both altitude and azimuth (up and down) to follow the movement of objects across the sky as the Earth turns.
 In order to do this, it has to know where it is: this is done by “aligning” the mount, which means pointing it at a couple of known stars.